-Using emoji in email subject lines boosts the open rate and grabs readers’ attention to such emails in their inbox.
-But did you know your subject lines can look so eye-catchy with the help of Unicode characters and special fonts?
-In this article, we’ll dig into the Unicode symbols for email subject lines and guide you on how to use them to code text for your campaigns.
+Using emoji in email subject lines boosts the open rate and grabs readers’ attention in their inbox.
+But did you know your subject lines can look just as eye-catching with the help of Unicode characters and special fonts?
+In this article, we’ll dig into Unicode symbols for email subject lines and guide you through using them to code text for your campaigns.

 What is Unicode?

-Unicode is a standard for encoding characters of different languages as well as symbols, emoticons, and pictograms.
-For example, U+1F355 are not just random letters, numbers, and symbols pulled together, but a Unicode symbol for a slice of pizza.
+Unicode is a standard for encoding characters in different languages as well as symbols, emoticons, and pictograms.
+For example, U+1F355 is not just random letters, numbers, and symbols pulled together, but a Unicode symbol for a slice of pizza.

-You can typically see Unicode characters in email subject lines as emoji.
+You typically see Unicode characters in email subject lines as emoji.

-Such bright accents stand out even if the users are simply skimming through their inbox.
-However, they are nothing new anymore and the recipients have already got used to them.
-But what if we tell you that you can go further and create subject lines with underlined, strikethrough, or sloppy text?
+Emoji stand out even if users are simply skimming through their inbox.
+However, they are nothing new anymore and recipients have already gotten used to them.
+But what if we told you that you can go further and create subject lines with underlined, strikethrough, or sloppy text?

 Want to know the secret?
 Keep reading to find out how to use Unicode symbols for email subject lines.